2015 Sri Lankan presidential election: Background

 According to the constitution, the normal term of office for a president is six years, although an incumbent serving a second term may call an election at any time after four years in office.
 In November 2009, buoyed by the government's defeat of the rebel Liberation Tigers of Tamil Eelam in May 2009, incumbent Mahinda Rajapaksa called an early presidential election.
-In the elections held in January 2010 Rajapaksa secured a second term in office, defeating common opposition candidate Sarath Fonseka.
-In February 2010 the Supreme Court ruled that Rajapaksa's second term would begin in November 2010, and was accordingly sworn in on 19 November 2010, in accordance with the Third Amendment to the Constitution.
+In the elections held in January 2010, Rajapaksa easily secured a second term in office, defeating common opposition candidate Sarath Fonseka.
+In February 2010, the Supreme Court ruled that Rajapaksa's second term would begin in November 2010, and Rajapaksa was accordingly sworn in on 19 November 2010, in accordance with the Third Amendment to the Constitution.

-In September 2010, Parliament, which was controlled by Rajapaksa's UPFA, passed the eighteenth amendment to the constitution, removing the two term limit on presidents, allowing Rajapaksa to run for a third term.
+In September 2010, parliament, which was controlled by Rajapaksa's UPFA, passed the eighteenth amendment to the constitution, removing the two term limit on presidents, allowing Rajapaksa to run for a third term.
 As a result, he was constitutionally eligible to call an early presidential election after completing four years of his term.

-There was speculation in mid-2014 that Rajapaksa would call another early presidential election: on 20 October 2014 Minister of Mass Media and Information Keheliya Rambukwella confirmed that the election would be held in January 2015 as Rajapaksa would complete four years of his second term on 19 November 2014.
+There was speculation in mid-2014 that Rajapaksa would call another early presidential election.
+On 20 October 2014, Minister of Mass Media and Information Keheliya Rambukwella confirmed that the election would be held in January 2015 as Rajapaksa would complete four years of his second term on 19 November 2014.
 Critics of Rajapaksa, including the Bar Association and former Chief Justice Sarath N. Silva, argued that he could not stand for re-election as he had won his second term before the eighteenth amendment to the constitution had been passed.
-In early November 2014 Rajapaksa sought the Supreme Court's opinion on whether he could stand for re-election.
+In early November 2014, Rajapaksa sought the Supreme Court's opinion on whether he could stand for re-election.
 The court ruled that Rajapaksa could stand for re-election.
-The independence of the Supreme Court has been questioned since the UPFA impeached former Chief Justice Shirani Bandaranayake, allowing Rajapaksa to appoint an ally and legal adviser, former Attorney General Mohan Peiris, as Chief Justice.
+The independence of the Supreme Court has been questioned, since the UPFA impeached former Chief Justice Shirani Bandaranayake, allowing Rajapaksa to appoint an ally and legal adviser, former Attorney General Mohan Peiris, as Chief Justice.

-On 20 November 2014 Rajapaksa issued a proclamation calling for a presidential election at which he would seek re-election.
-The following day election commissioner Mahinda Deshapriya announced that nominations would be taken on 8 December 2014 and that the election would be held on 8 January 2015.
+On 20 November 2014, Rajapaksa issued a proclamation calling for a presidential election at which he would seek re-election.
+The following day, election commissioner Mahinda Deshapriya announced that nominations would be taken on 8 December 2014 and that the election would be held on 8 January 2015.
 Nominations were accepted from 09:00 to 11:00 on 8 December 2014.

 15,044,490 Sri Lankans were eligible to vote at the election.
 Postal voting was held on 23 and 24 December 2014.
 Foreign monitors were invited to observe the election but not from the United Nations.

 Electoral system

 The Sri Lankan president is elected using a form of instant-runoff voting.
-Voters can rank up to three candidates, and if no candidate wins a majority in the first round of voting, second and third preferences from ballots whose first preference candidate has been eliminated are used to determine the winner.
+Voters can rank up to three candidates, and if no candidate wins a majority in the first round of voting, the second and third preference votes from ballots whose first preference candidate was eliminated are used to determine the winner.
 There are 12,314 polling stations in the 22 electoral districts.